How to Read the Visa Bulletin?

 There is a cap on the number of green cards issued by the United States each year.
 The number of applicants far exceeds the number of available spots, which has created growing backlogs within the system, leading to very long wait times in many cases.

-Those applying for a green card get separated into multiple groups that each have their own limit on how many green cards can be issued each year.
+Those applying for a green card get separated into multiple groups, each with its own limit on how many green cards can be issued each year.
 The two main categories into which people are sorted are family-based green cards and employment-based green cards.

 Additionally, no single country can account for more than seven percent of the green cards issued for that category.
 For many countries with small populations and low numbers of people immigrating out of the country, this cap never comes into play.